Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 !!! important

-    This example connects to the [Witti testnet](https://github.com/goerli/Witti).
+    This example connects to the [Altona testnet](https://github.com/goerli/altona).
 Networks can experience stability issues and are prone to regular resets.
 We recommend you regularly check network and client documentation for updates.